Hybrid Si-GST Polarization-Insensitive Dynamically Tunable Bifocal Metalens Operating at 1.55-$\mu$m Wavelength: Introduction

-Despite significant progress in phase-change metasurfaces, most existing GST-based metalenses remain limited by non-uniform thermal switching, polarization dependence, and low focusing efficiency.
-Here, we introduce a hybrid Si--Ge$_2$Sb$_2$Te$_5$ (GST) all-dielectric metalens designed for dynamic focus at the telecommunication wavelength $\lambda_0 = 1550~\mathrm{nm}$ that achieves polarization-insensitive, all-optical varifocal switching through a flat-top laser excitation scheme.
+However, most metalenses currently in use are static; once manufactured, their optical characteristics are fixed, which prevents many contemporary applications from adopting adaptive focusing or real-time tuning~\cite{r11}.
+Researchers have explored several tuning techniques to address this limitation.
+Stretchable substrates can change the focus length but may exhibit fatigue over time~\cite{r13}.
+Electrical tuning is possible with liquid-crystal-based designs, but they need complicated alignment and large layers~\cite{r14}.
+Thermo-optic and electro-optic techniques that use graphene or semiconductors frequently require a lot of power or offer little modulation~\cite{r15}.
+On the other hand, MEMS-based or multi-layer diffractive devices increase fabrication complexity~\cite{genevet2015holographic}.
+These difficulties emphasize the necessity of a small, quick, energy-efficient tuning mechanism that operates only in the metasurface plane.
+In this regard, phase-change materials (PCMs), particularly chalcogenide alloys, offer an attractive pathway toward dynamically reconfigurable metasurfaces.
+Their reversible and nonvolatile transitions between amorphous and crystalline states provide large and controllable refractive-index contrast without mechanical motion~\cite{rios2015integrated}.
+Among the chalcogenides, Ge$_2$Sb$_2$Te$_5$ (GST) has been the most extensively studied due to its large optical contrast, ultrafast switching speed, and compatibility with CMOS processes~\cite{shportko2008resonant,cao2020tunable}.
+Nevertheless, the relatively high absorption in crystalline GST limits optical transmission and overall device efficiency, posing a major bottleneck for transmissive PCM-based metalenses~\cite{r16}.
+Despite significant progress in phase-change metasurfaces, most existing GST-based metalenses remain limited by non-uniform thermal switching, polarization dependence, and low focusing efficiency. \\Here, we introduce a hybrid Si--Ge$_2$Sb$_2$Te$_5$ (GST) all-dielectric metalens designed for dynamic focus at the telecommunication wavelength $\lambda_0 = 1550~\mathrm{nm}$ that achieves polarization-insensitive, all-optical varifocal switching through a flat-top laser excitation scheme.
 Unlike previous thermally or electrically driven approaches, this design enables uniform and reversible GST phase transitions within nanoseconds, eliminating the need for mechanical or electronic modulation.
 Finite-difference time-domain (FDTD) and coupled electromagnetic--thermal simulations confirm tunable dual-focal operation at 70~\textmu m and 200~\textmu m with focusing efficiencies up to 30\%.
 Owing to the symmetric cross-section of the nanofins, the proposed metalens exhibits polarization-insensitive operation for both linearly and circularly polarized light.
-While most PCM-based switchable metalenses remain proof-of-concept and lack practical feasibility due to their reliance on thermal annealing~\cite{r17} for phase transition, we employ flat-top laser pulses to actively induce reversible GST phase changes through controlled laser heating, enabling fast and practical tunability.
-The dynamic tunability is achieved through laser-induced phase transitions in the GST layer, where controlled optical heating drives reversible amorphous--crystalline transformations.
+While most PCM-based switchable metalenses remain proof-of-concept and lack practical feasibility due to their reliance on thermal annealing ~\cite{r17} for phase transition, we employ flat-top laser pulses to actively induce reversible GST phase changes through controlled laser heating, enabling fast and practical tunability.
+The dynamic tunability is achieved through laser-induced phase transitions in the GST layer, where controlled optical heating drives reversible amorphous–crystalline transformations.
 By tailoring the spatial intensity distribution of the laser (Gaussian or flat-top), the local refractive index can be precisely modulated, enabling continuous adjustment of the focal length.
 This all-optical control scheme enables a low-loss, compact, and reconfigurable metalens, bridging the gap between static metasurface optics and adaptive photonic platforms.
-The proposed approach offers significant potential for multi-depth imaging~\cite{r18,r19}, optical tomography techniques~\cite{r20,r21}, optical data storage~\cite{r22,r23}, optical communications~\cite{r24}, and optical tweezers~\cite{r25}.
+The proposed approach offers significant potential for multi-depth imaging ~\cite{r18,r19}, optical tomography technique~\cite{r20,r21}, optical data storage~\cite{r22,r23}, optical communications~\cite{r24}, and optical tweezers~\cite{r25}.